 At 12.2” x 18” x 12” with a weight of 13.5 lbs, this is a surprisingly lightweight entry from Cuisinart.
 However, there is nothing lightweight about the 5,500 BTU of heat this unit has to offer.

 This is another rectangular unit with a stainless-steel burner, thick cover and carrying handle, porcelain-enameled grate, and aluminum legs that lock into place.
-However, other parts of the grill, such as the heat transfers, are a plastic and not quite as durable.
+However, other parts of the grill, such as the heat transfers, are plastic and not as durable.
 That said, the unit is able to handle a wide range of different foodstuffs at once, making it another good choice for families.

 - 5,500 BTU makes for solid cooking